jcow/Triple-Triad/README.md

 #Triple Triad

-This game was constructed from my artificial intelligence class during fall 2012.
+This game was constructed for my artificial intelligence class during fall 2012.
 The purpose of this project was to implement an algorithm suited for AI in which I chose the alpha-beta pruning algorithm.